 The works highlight an intuitive moment which continues to evolve until it is captured with the addition of a grid.
 This acts as a utilitarian device, which has a steadying, taming effect, slowing me down.
 It forces a more considered approach.
 The incongruity of the perpendicular and vertical lines against the impulsive mark-making interests me.

 The works often begin as small mixed-media pieces.
 They are almost ramblings, wanderings through piles of cut or torn, recycled work.
 I search for interesting marks, colours, textures, contrasts.
 The evolution is purely intuitive at this point.
 The addition of a grid, using it as a structured device, allows me to think in a more organized way.
 I can either choose to adopt its lines or disrupt them.
 I’m interested in the additional layering options it provides, a skin to apply new shapes and colours.

 I utilize whatever materials and paints are currently available at the time and these also dictate the image.

 As I work, painterly issues arise regarding the depiction of space, weight, colour and these are negotiated and dealt with as the work progresses.
 The works are often a surprise as I pull intuitively from a lexicon of imagery and mark-making developed over many years.

 The paintings are a product of so many things.
-They reflect who I am, my changing moods, my experiences, my immediate environment, my travels, a complex childhood and family.
+They reflect who I am, my changing moods, my experiences, my immediate environment, my travels, boundaries, a complex childhood and family.
 They reflect my interest in collecting things; a need to organize, index, file; a love of books, libraries, museums and ancient civilsations.
 They have a diaristic element to them as I record and respond to feelings and emotions on a changing daily basis.
-They can have a possessiveness about them, a controlled aggression.